objcio/articles/2014-10-10-receipt-validation.md

 - On OS X, the version comes from the `CFBundleShortVersionString` value.
 - On iOS, the version come from the `CFBundleVersion` value.

-You should be careful when settings the values as they will be picked up when a receipt is issued.
+You should be careful when setting these values as they will be picked up when a receipt is issued.

 ### Computing the GUID hash